blitnee/python_quiz/README.md

 ##Dependencies
-You will need to download Python to run this application.
+You will need to download Python to run this program.
 Click [here](https://www.python.org/downloads/) to download.